Financial Aid is a collection of many types of financial assistance from different sources.

 Federal Work Study

 The Federal Work Study program is a financial aid program as it is mostly funded by the federal government.
 Work study jobs do not exceed 20 hours of work a week and the pay is minimum wage.
-Contact our Career Services Department and the Tiberius Network for information about a campus job.
+Contact our Career Services Department for information about a campus job.